 Neil is the co-chair of McMillan's competition and international trade groups and a partner in the energy group.

-His competition law experience includes over 300 merger clearances under the Competition Act and/or the Investment Canada Act, including the Ultramar/Coastal and American Iron and Metal/SNF cases before the Competition Tribunal, as well as the Novartis/Alcon, Coca-Cola/CCE and Quebecor/Transcontinental consent agreements; over 25 domestic or international cartel cases and related class actions, including vitamins, air cargo, optical disc drives, foreign exchange, chocolate confectionery and auto parts; and major unilateral conduct investigations and proceedings, including UCDA v IBC, Paradise Pharmacy v Novartis and several abuse of dominance investigations which were closed by the Competition Bureau.
+His competition law experience includes over 300 merger clearances under the Competition Act and/or the Investment Canada Act, including the Ultramar/Coastal and American Iron and Metal/SNF cases before the Competition Tribunal, as well as the Novartis/Alcon, Coca-Cola/CCE and Quebecor/Transcontinental consent agreements; over 25 domestic or international cartel cases and related class actions including optical disc drives, vitamins, air cargo, chocolate confectionery, foreign exchange, car carriers and auto parts; and a wide range of unilateral conduct proceedings, including UCDA v IBC, Paradise Pharmacy v Novartis and several abuse of dominance investigations which were closed by the Competition Bureau.
 Neil also advises on marketing, distribution, grey marketing and joint venture issues.

-Neil's trade law practice includes anti-dumping and subsidy proceedings; NAFTA and WTO matters; export/import controls and trade sanctions; foreign corrupt practices; investor-state disputes; and lobbying on trade policy issues.
+Neil's trade law practice includes anti-dumping and subsidy proceedings; NAFTA and WTO matters; export/import controls and trade sanctions; foreign corrupt practices; investor–state disputes and lobbying on trade policy issues.
 Neil has recently been appointed to the NAFTA Chapter 19 (Trade Remedies) roster of panelists.

 Neil's energy expertise includes market-related issues in the electricity and oil and gas sectors.
-He is the past chair of the market monitor for Ontario's electricity markets and assisted the Independent Electricity System Operator with the development of its general conduct rule.
+He is also the past chair of the market surveillance panel for Ontario's electricity markets and assisted the Independent Electricity System Operator with the development of its general conduct rule.

-Neil's public sector experience includes acting as special counsel to the Competition Bureau, the Canadian Radio-television and Telecommunications Commission, the IESO and the Alberta Market Surveillance Administrator, in addition to his work on the Ontario Energy Board's Market Surveillance Panel.
-He is also a non-governmental adviser to the cartel working group of the International Competition Network.
+Neil's public sector experience includes acting as special counsel to the Competition Bureau on BHP Billiton / Potash Corp and the CRTC on two foreign ownership reviews, in addition to his work for the OEB and the IESO.
+He is also a non-governmental adviser to the International Competition Network.

-Neil is a member of the Canadian Bar Association's competition law section and past chair of its foreign investment review committee.
+Neil is a member of the Canadian Bar Association's competition law section and the editorial board for its Canadian Competition Law Review.
 He is a member of the American Bar Association's antitrust law section, as well as its international task force.
-He is also a former chair of the International Bar Association's antitrust committee and the co-chair of its merger working group.
+He is also a past chair of the International Bar Association's antitrust committee and the co-chair of its merger working group.

 Neil completed a doctorate in competition law at the University of Toronto in 1993 and holds an MBA from the Schulich School of Business at York University.
 He was named as one of the top 20 global competition lawyers in Who's Who Legal 2014 and received the Dealmaker of the Year Award from Global Competition Review in 2016.